laurakond/Artly/README.md

   - If the user enters incorrect information or leaves a required field empty, an error message will appear indicating so upon submission.
     - required fields have been marked with an asterisk `*` and an explanation at the bottom has been included for better user experience
   - If the user uploads an image that exceeds the limit, an error message will appear indicating so.
-- Once the artwork form is submitted, the user will see a confirmation message on the top right corner.
+- Once the artwork form is submitted, the user will see a confirmation message in the top right corner.

   - If the user clicks on the cancel button, they will be taken back to the previous page.